RTS2/rts2/scripts/rts2saf/sphinx/introduction.rst

 Quick hands on analysis
 -----------------------

-After installing all Python packages  and the data files:
+After  :ref:`installing all helper programs, Python packages <sec_installation-label>`  and the data files:

 .. code-block:: bash